nitad54448/yappari-5-1/README.md

 This is a text file, that can hold multiple data sets, which is obtained by programs I wrote in my lab.
 An exemple of such file is given in the /data directory but it has probably little interest for other users.

 __Custom__
 If your data file has a format that is not usual you may define the format in a configuration file.
 Several exemples of such files are given in the /data directory.
-The accepted keywords are :[header]= ; [label_length]=, #label, #ignore_line and #data_columns=
+The accepted keywords are :

+     [header]=
+     [label_length]=
+     #label
+     #ignore_line
+     #data_columns=

 For instance, the definition_file_ZMFLI.ini has this form :

     [header]=Temp /K before measurement :